 Memgraph doesn’t support the Tinkerpop API stack because Tinkerpop is highly dependent on the Java stack.
 Memgraph is implemented in C/C++/Assembly with openCypher and the Bolt protocol as an interface.
 We have considered Tinkerpop integration, but at the moment it’s not one of our highest priorities.

-Memgraph supports the openCypher query language to query the database.
+Memgraph supports the openCypher query language to query the database instance.
 It’s a declarative query language designed to query graphs.
 Communication between clients and the database is done via the Bolt protocol.
-In any programming language (Python, Java, C#, JS, C/C++, etc.), there is a library (aka driver) which can be used to run queries against the database.
+For the list of supported programming languages please take a look here.

 To do software upgrades the whole cluster has to go down.
 Before that data has to be migrated to a cluster with the newer version of Memgraph.
 At the moment, we offer no downtime upgrades, but that’s a feature which is high on our priority list.
 What we do offer is support when the upgrade is needed.